-Get in touch today on 01483 887766 to speak to a member of our civil partnership dissolution lawyers about how we can help.
+Get in touch today on 01483 887766 or start a live chat to speak to a member of our civil partnership dissolution lawyers about how we can help.

 Vanessa trained and then qualified as a solicitor in 1991 with Hart Brown working in the Cobham office's family department for a decade.
 She then worked for us on a part time consultancy basis while devoting more time to her family.
 During this period she was instrumental in implementing Hart Brown’s family department’s case management system and later, the quality system that led to the firm’s ISO 9001 accreditation.

 In 2005 Vanessa returned to client work and joined Mackrell Turner Garrett where she stayed for ten years, before re-joining Hart Brown in 2015.
 Vanessa knows Woking and the surrounding area well and enhances the work covered at our Woking office as part of the family team.

 Vanessa has been a Resolution member since 1991, committed to resolving disputes in a non-confrontational and constructive way.
 She has served on the Surrey Resolution committee since 2008.
 She is a Resolution accredited collaboratively trained lawyer and welcomes the opportunity to help separating couples adopt this process as an alternative to the more traditional options available.

 Over the years, Vanessa has gained a wealth of experience in dealing with all the legal aspects of relationships coming to an end.
 She prides herself on being approachable and understanding as she helps her clients go through the legal process.